 A New Town Hall

-Reimagining historic architecture to support democratic participation in the digital age.
+Reimagining historic architecture to support democracy in the 21st century.

 This project investigates democracy in the age of social media through the lens of the rural New Hampshire town hall.
 As a place of assembly, the architecture of the town hall has not evolved beyond its colonial meeting house origins to support the scale and speed at which people communicate today.
 What should the contemporary town hall—and the practice of everyday politics both online and offline—look like in a networked society?

-Collaborators: Aimilios Davlantis Lo (model fabrication), Hanna Kim (poster illustration), Mindy Seu (graphic design)
+Collaborators: Aimilios Davlantis Lo (fabrication), Hanna Kim (illustration), Mindy Seu (graphic design)

-Photographs of the ocean collaged into a book of poems.
+Collaging photographs of the ocean into a book of poems.